NoelCov/HabitsAPI/README.md

 # HabitsAPI
 API needed to run HABITS project.

-This is a RESTful API I made, is uses mongoose as the DB.
+This is a RESTful API I made, it uses mongoose as the DB.